 Bounce back emails are a sign that your messages can’t be delivered at the moment.
 While soft bounces are a temporary issue that may be solved, hard bounces are a real pain in the neck.
 In this post, I shared lots of recommendations on how to be more careful with bounces, attentive to bounce backs, and, most importantly, how to fix this unpleasant affair on your email-sending path.

-I believe with these recommendations, you’ll reduce your email bounce rate, and whenever you need professional help, Snov.io is always behind your back – with lots of tools to improve your email outreach and lots of useful tips on how to keep your email deliverability high, while a bounce rate close to 0.
+I believe with these recommendations, you’ll reduce your email bounce rate, and whenever you need professional help, Snov.io is always behind your back – with lots of tools to improve your email address search and lots of useful tips on how to keep your email deliverability high, while a bounce rate close to 0.